ctm/Bataan-Memorial-Death-March/README.md

 deadhead](https://ctm.github.io/docs/yld/welcome.html)) collection of
-training logs for the [Bataan Memorial Death Marches](http://bataanmarch.com) (civilian heavy) that I've done in the past as well as the one I'm doing in the future.
+training logs for the [Bataan Memorial Death Marches](http://bataanmarch.com) (civilian heavy) that I've done in the past as well as the one I'm doing on March 19th, 2023.
 Although I did my first BMDM in 2010, I didn't start these logs until [2017](2017.md), which is a shame, since my [best time (4:39:45.185)](https://bataanmemorialdeathmarch.itsyourrace.com/Results/6574/2016/35464/1524)